Alessandro1103/obsidian/Vault1/Zettelkasten/MOC.md

 ## Emergence Lv2

 Pretty soon these seemingly unrelated notes started to get linked together.
-Those three notes from before, all created from information I had consumed on Stoicism and Buddhism
+Those three notes from before, all created from information.

+## Emergence Lv3

+There comes a point in the process where you will want a birds eye view of the relationships between the notes you are connecting together.
+This is when the MOC creation process begins.
+There is a gathering, assembling, and incubating of information relevant to the MOC.
+Usually, this gathering will start out as a list of bu-directionally linked notes.
+Eventually you might turn this simple list into a paragraph structure.

+## Emergence Lv4

+At this level MOCs are linked to MOCs!
+Your in the coliding phase of MOC creation and linking your MOCs to other MOCs

 ---
-# Refe
+# References